-- 6.1 Consultation has taken place with the Private Hire Vehicle (PHV) trade representative, and Aquacars on the trial proposals.
+- 6.1 Initial consultation has taken place with the Private Hire Vehicle (PHV) trade representative, and Aquacars on the trial proposals.
 Aquacars have agreed to contribute journey time data to aid in the review of the impacts of the trial. - 6.2 Consultation has taken place with Stagecoach and First Bus on the revised trial proposals.
 Both operators highlighted the importance of monitoring the impacts of the trial in a fair and non-subjective way.
-Both bus operators have agreed to provide bus journey time data to aid in the review of the impacts of the trial. - 6.3 If the recommendations in this report are agreed and the trial is authorised to proceed, additional engagement and consultation will take place with all stakeholders on the details of the trial.
+Both bus service providers have agreed to provide bus journey time data to aid in the review of the impacts of the trial. - 6.3 Following approval of the recommendations in the report taken to the Traffic and Transportation cabinet meeting on the 5th July, additional engagement and consultation is now being planned to take place with all stakeholders on the details of the trial.